-Ticket Discounts for LEGOLAND Orlando (cheap tickets to legoland)
+LEGOLAND Florida Discount Tickets (cheap tickets to legoland)

 One of the hacks, if you will, is to get an annual pass for the main planner in your party.

 This is a wildly successful budget hack for Disney, Seaworld and Universal, and it’s the same at LEGOLAND too!
-With an annual pass, you can use it for discounts on secondary tickets for the family, for cheaper costs on the 3 hotel options on site, and for discounts inside the parks.
+With an annual pass for one person in your party, you can use it for discounts on secondary tickets for the family, for cheaper costs on the 3 hotel options on site, and for discounts inside the parks.